 Ralph

-This gig (and support info) is confirmed on this date by a blogger called Chuck Padgett who posted that he saw it on the following link:
+This gig (and support info) is confirmed on this date by a blogger called Chuck Padgett who posted that he saw it on his mySpace blog (now unfortunately offline).

 Ralph